manuscriptmastr/kafi/README.md

 - [4:6 Method](https://www.youtube.com/watch?v=wmCW8xSWGZY)

 ## Troubleshooting

+### My coffee tastes sour, weak, and thin.

+The soluble parts of coffee dissolve in stages.
+TL;DR: acidic flavors (e.g. tangy, fruity) extract sooner than sweetness and body (e.g. syrupy).
+If your coffee both makes your mouth pucker *and* feels watery in texture, then it's probably underextracted.
+Keep in mind a lot of us confuse sour (underextracted) and bitter (overextracted), which is why the paying attention to the body, or thickness of the brew, helps which extreme we are at.

+### My coffee tastes overwhelming, tangy, and soupy.

+This is likely overextraction.
+The dead giveaway is that the body, or **mouthfeel**, is thick like a syrup (which comes later in the brew phase) but the actual tastes (other than strong acidity) seem to be gone.

+### As my coffee cools, the taste disappears.

+Probably overextraction.

+### My mouth feels dry after drinking.

+Some of the same components in black tea are present in coffee beans, and when you overextract coffee, you'll feel a similar sensation in the mouth.
+It's called **astringency** and it's not a great feeling for your morning coffee.

+### I've been using the Hoffman V60 method and the drawdown is suddenly taking 30–60 seconds longer, but I haven't changed my coffee, grind, or ratio.

-- Is your drawdown suddenly taking 30–60 seconds longer with the same variables?
-If so, was it already draining slower than usual early in the pour?
-If you use the bloom swirl James Hoffman suggests in his [Ultimate V60 Technique](https://www.youtube.com/watch?v=AI4ynXzkSQo), [you might be swirling too long and letting fines move to the bottom of the V60](https://www.scottrao.com/blog/2019/1/8/why-spin-the-slurry).
+If you are using the swirl bloom, aka "The Spin", [you might be swirling too long and letting fines move to the bottom of the V60](https://www.scottrao.com/blog/2019/1/8/why-spin-the-slurry).
 In my own experience, swirling the bloom for too long added up to 1:15 extra time to the drawdown!
-Find a consistent time or indicator for when to stop swirling, then stick with it.
+You want to swirl just long and hard enough that the slurry is evenly soaked and hardly bubbling.
+Any longer or harder and physics begins to do its nasty work on the fines.

+### My Ethiopian roast takes longer than other roasts and sometimes stalls

+Interestingly, Ethiopian roasts produce more fines than others, so it's easier to accidentally over-agitate the slurry to the point where fines move toward the filter.
+If it tastes well-extracted, this is not a problem; if it is stalling and tasting harsh, try grinding one click coarser.
+If you find you have to go significantly coarser, it's probably the bloom or pour.

 ## Dictionary